Members of the CeIC & their Publications

 His full list of publications can be found here

-I qualified as a general nurse and midwife and worked in the UK, Middle East, Asia and Africa before returning to Ireland to complete a Higher Diploma in Public Health Nursing followed by a MSc in Community Health.
-I undertook a PhD at the Department of Health Policy, Trinity College, funded by the HRB Scholar’s Programme in Health Services and Population Health Research from 2007-2011.
-Following a period lecturing at DCU, I subsequently conducted postdoctoral research in cardiovascular epidemiology (2013-2016) at the Irish Longitudinal Study on Ageing (TILDA) at Trinity College funded by the HRB Interdisciplinary Capacity Enhancement (ICE) award scheme.
-I continue to work on knowledge exchange and dissemination projects in relation to this research output.
-I returned to DCU in 2016 where I currently lecture on the MSc in Nursing and Healthcare Practice, the Bachelor of Science in Health and Society and the Certificate in Homeless Prevention and Intervention.
+Catriona qualified as a general nurse and midwife and worked in the UK, Middle East, Asia and Africa before returning to Ireland to complete a Higher Diploma in Public Health Nursing followed by a MSc in Community Health.
+She undertook a PhD at the Department of Health Policy, Trinity College, funded by the HRB Scholar’s Programme in Health Services and Population Health Research from 2007-2011.
+Following a period of lecturing at DCU, she subsequently conducted postdoctoral research in cardiovascular epidemiology (2013-2016) at the Irish Longitudinal Study on Ageing (TILDA) at Trinity College funded by the HRB Interdisciplinary Capacity Enhancement (ICE) award scheme.
+She continues to work on knowledge exchange and dissemination projects in relation to this research output.
+Catriona returned to DCU in 2016 where she is currently lecturing on the MSc in Nursing and Healthcare Practice, the Bachelor of Science in Health and Society and the Certificate in Homeless Prevention and Intervention.

 Read more about Catriona and her research here

 Dr Claire Timon holds a BScAg in Food Science from University College Dublin and a PhD in Human Nutrition from The University of Sheffield.
 Her PhD and post-doctoral training focused on the development and validation of diet and health assessment technologies for both research and national surveillance purposes.
 In 2017, Dr Timon successfully attained an SFI Industry Fellowship focusing on the further development of a personalised dietary advice system and the commercialisation of a dietary assessment technology Foodbook24, working between the UCD Institute of Food and Health and an industry partner Creme Global.